Ezekwemdesmond/NHS-Antidepressant-Prescribing-Analysis/README.md

 ## Executive Summary

-This project presents a comprehensive analysis of antidepressant prescription trends within the National Health Service (NHS) in England from January 2021 to March 2025.
+This project presents a comprehensive analysis of antidepressant prescription trends within the National Health Service (NHS) in England from January 2021 to April 2025.
 The core objective was to investigate the dynamics of prescription volume (items) and associated costs at national, regional, and specific drug levels.

 The analysis reveals a significant divergence: while the total number of antidepressant items prescribed consistently increased across all NHS regions, total national prescribing costs experienced a dramatic reduction between 2021 and 2022, subsequently stabilizing at a lower baseline.
 This cost containment was predominantly driven by the widespread genericisation of high-volume drugs, notably Sertraline hydrochloride.
 Despite accounting for over a quarter of all antidepressant items nationally, Sertraline's contribution to total cost is proportionally lower, reflecting a significantly reduced unit cost (overall mean cost per item: £2.37).
 Regional analysis further highlighted variations in Sertraline's mean cost per item, with the South East recording the highest (£2.74) and North East and Yorkshire the lowest (£2.14).
 This project underscores the NHS's success in managing pharmaceutical expenditure for antidepressants while effectively meeting growing patient demand.